Toletum-Network/QGIS_Classical_Studies/Programme.md

 |Q&A Skype|-----|13:00-15:00 UTC|-----|15:00-16:00 UTC|-----|

 ## Meetings
 We plan to have two different types of meetings.
-First the Taams meetings where we are
+First the Teams meetings where we are available for every body at the

 ## Challenges and issues